Early Total Cervix Occlusion (ETCO)

 Please click on the miniature picture.

-Afterwards, the glandular epithelium of the cervical canal is also removed, as far as possible to a depth of about 1 to 2 cm using the same rotating device, whilst the os uteri is spread using mosquito clamps (fig. 8).
+After removing the epithelium of the portio, the glandular epithelium of the cervical canal is also removed, as far as possible to a depth of about 1 to 2 cm using the same rotating device, whilst the os uteri is spread using mosquito clamps (fig. 7).

 Removal of the glandular epithelium in the